 I feel extremely lucky having been a part of Reach Cambridge.
 I not only came back a different and well-rounded person, but I ended up making life-long friends that I am so blessed to have.

 I went to Cambridge during the summer break before starting year 11.
 I am honoured and delighted to have been part of such an enriching experience.
 Reach Cambridge has acted as a stepping-stone for me to bridge the gap between life in high school and life in university.
-First off, I thoroughly enjoyed the tour around the town.
-I thought that the University of Cambridge was one huge campus, but it was more of a collection of colleges.
-As I became more familiar with going around town during the leisure time, I felt that if I ever were to study in Cambridge, I would feel very comfortable.
+First off, I thoroughly enjoyed the initial tour around the city centre.
+I thought that the University of Cambridge was one huge campus, but it is more of a collection of colleges.
+As I became more familiar with going around town during our leisure time, I felt that if I ever were to study in Cambridge, I would feel very comfortable.
 The beautiful scenery and cool weather were burned into my memory, as well as the location of the multitude of shops for convenience.
-It has not only made my trip to Britain memorable, but also made me more interested in attending a university there.
+It not only made my trip to Britain memorable, but also made me more interested in attending a university there.

-The courses were very educational and challenging, which helped me prepare for the major I want to take in the future.
-I chose to take the biotech course and it certainly was very exciting.
+The Reach Cambridge courses were very educational and challenging, which helped me prepare for the major I want to take in the future.
+I chose to take the Biotechnology course and it certainly was very exciting.
 You get to conduct various labs, which you would not usually be able to do in school.
 Besides that, there are trips to various museums and science centres.
 Apart from that, I interacted with so many brilliant lecturers and they have reaffirmed my love for Biology.

 Reach Cambridge has been an educational learning experience that has opened my eyes beyond the scope of high school life.
 Living independently, although only for two weeks, has helped prepare me for the future.
 I hope to be able to study in an environment as wonderful as that in Cambridge.
 I sincerely wish that many more people will join the Reach Cambridge program and make many unforgettable memories, just as I did.